Tail redundancy and its characterization of compression of memoryless sources: Prior work

-\paragraph{Adaptive Coding} Consider different collections of distribution each of them is universally compressible.
+\ignore{\paragraph{Adaptive Coding} Consider different collections of distribution each of them is universally compressible.
 Can we find a single encoder for all collections?
 This is the question of adaptive coding which was answered in~\cite{bontemps2014adaptive}~\cite{boucheron2015adaptive}.
-The idea of adaptive coding is very close to hierarchal universal compression~\cite{mf96}.
+The idea of adaptive coding is very close to hierarchical universal compression~\cite{mf96}.
 Since it is not possible to compress a general class of distributions over countable alphabet.
 In \cite{bontemps2014adaptive}, authors consider an envelope class and proposes an auto censoring code and show that it is adaptive for an envelope class.
-In~\cite{boucheron2015adaptive} authors investigate a heavy tail envelope class and obtain a lower bound on the redundancy of this class.

-\paragraph{} Rest of the paper is organized as follows.
+In~\cite{boucheron2015adaptive} authors investigate a heavy tail envelope class and obtain a lower bound on the redundancy of this class. \paragraph{} Rest of the paper is organized as follows.
 Section~\ref{SecDB} lays out formal notations and definitions for strong and weak compression and redundancy along with the summary of previous results.
 Section~\ref{SecME} connects result of the paper to metric entropy and provides a few examples on that.
-Section~\ref{SecRes} states the condition that is both necessary and sufficient for the strong compression guarantee to hold in Theorem~\ref{Thm1}.
+Section~\ref{SecRes} states the condition that is both necessary and sufficient for the strong compression guarantee to hold in Theorem~\ref{Thm1}.}